- Home

 However, although your retirement savings might provide you with a valuable financial lifeline now, accessing your savings may prevent you from rebuilding them at a later date.

 Here, we explain how pension annual allowances work so that you don’t fall foul of the rules.
-And if you’re considering taking money out of your pension, you can read more about the implications of doing this in our article Should I use my pension to boost my income?
+And if you’re planning to take money out of your pension, you can read more about the implications of doing so in our article Should I use my pension to boost my income?

 If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.